hashicorp/packer/.github/CONTRIBUTING.md

 bear with us, and please know that we appreciate the time and energy you put into the project.

+### PR Checks

+The following checks run when a PR is opened:

+- Contributor License Agreement (CLA): If this is your first contribution to Packer you will be asked to sign the CLA.
+- Tests: tests include unit tests, documentation checks, and code formatting checks, and all checks must pass before a PR can be merged.

 #### Working on forks

 The easiest way to work on a fork is to set it as a remote of the Packer